-The Kentucky Health Information Exchange (KHIE) is the Public Health Authority for meaningful use reporting in Kentucky.
-Kentucky eligible professionals (EPs) and eligible hospitals/critical access hospitals (EH/CAHs) who wish to submit to any of the following registries must do so through KHIE:
+The Kentucky Health Information Exchange (KHIE) is the public health authority for meaningful use reporting in Kentucky.
+Kentucky eligible professionals (EPs) and eligible hospitals/critical access hospitals (EH/CAHs) who wish to submit data to any of the following registries must do so through KHIE:

 Kentucky Immunization Registry